 You need to make sure the product represents your brand 100%.
-Get this wrong and you will spend more time and resource marketing the product because customers are not convinced immediately.
+Get this wrong and you will spend more time and resources marketing the product because customers are not convinced immediately.
 If you have a product that is the best it can be, then word will spread and customers will be convinced immediately.

 Taking shortcuts or scrimping on this aspect will cost you dearly in the long run.
-Consumers have the right to return products that don’t live up to their expectations so even if you can convince customers that your products are the best on the market, if they don’t experience this then you could end up with lots of returns and worst still, a bad reputation and no repeat custom.
+Consumers have the right to return products that don’t live up to their expectations so even if you can convince customers that your products are the best on the market if they don’t experience this then you could end up with lots of returns and worst still, a bad reputation and no-repeat custom.

 Sourcing a factory.

 The world is full of factories, all willing to produce your products for a reasonable rate.
 There are good factories, average factories and terrible factories.
 The good factories very rarely market themselves as they are always in demand and sell their capacity 6-12 months ahead.

 The average and terrible factories will market themselves and it’s pot luck finding a suitable factory that will deliver what you expect.
 Cost is only one aspect of sourcing your product and so many start-up brands are focused purely on this point, but the cost is negated if the product is late or poor quality.

 Finding a factory that can produce to your exacting specifications, on time and at the right cost is key to successfully launching your brand.
 Get this wrong or choose your supplier based on cost alone will ultimately result in disaster.

 Just like the labour that will produce your garment, you need to source in the same manner the fabrics and components that make up your garments.
 It’s pointless finding a great quality factory and then produce garments made from inferior fabric or components.